 The warm summer months in and around Philadelphia typically see a significant increase in summary offenses being issued by the police for all manner of alleged infractions.
 The reasons for this vary, but keep in mind that every criminal charge or non-traffic citation should be taken seriously, regardless if it is a felony, misdemeanor, or what’s often considered to be lesser summary offenses.

 The consequences of any conviction can affect your life for years, even if you aren’t sentenced to time in prison.
 For most people, the prospect of paying expensive fines or spending a few days in jail is more than enough to turn your life upside-down.
-So, if you’ve been charged with a summary offense in Philadelphia, it is always best to discuss your situation with an experienced and local criminal defense attorney.
+So, if you’ve been charged with a summary offense in Philadelphia, it is always best to discuss your situation with an experienced criminal defense attorney.

 At Fienman Defense, we know how serious your situation is to you.
 That’s why we work to get our clients the best possible result in every case.
 Call us today at (215) 839-9529 or contact us online to schedule a free consultation.
 We will discuss the details of your summary offense and how we can help.

-What Is a Summary Offense?
+What Is a Summary Offense in Pennsylvania?

 Pennsylvania recognizes three categories of criminal offenses: felonies, misdemeanors, and summary offenses.
 Summary offenses are the least severe, but these can still complicate your life and result in a criminal conviction on your record.